tars003/fixpoint-drishti-backend/docs/ESP32_INTEGRATION_GUIDE.md

 ## 🚀 Testing Your Integration

+⚠️ **IMPORTANT**: All testing must use JWT-encoded payloads.
+Raw JSON requests will be rejected.

 ### 1. JWT Token Generation for Testing

 First, create JWT tokens for testing.
 You can use the server's utility function or online JWT generators.